Saknutella/BalatroMobileCompat/README.md

 # BalatroMobileCompat
 Patches some code to allow Balatro to work properly on mobile.
-Does nothing on PC.
+Does nothing on PC.Now with more features(FPS cap, etc.).

 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) in order to work.